Light (novel): References and allusions

-The novel is replete with references to Harrison's many interests - mountaineering, rock music, etc. In many ways, this is fitting for a novel that is, in part, about human beings and their endless capacity for re-use and re-invention.
-Song lyrics, references to old TV shows and numerous other allusions are dropped into the narrative at various points.

-There are at least two allusions to the world of mountaineering in the book: the cruiser named Touching the Void and the remark by Chianese that "You don't get the tick unless you come back".
+The novel is replete with references to Harrison's many interests: mountaineering, rock music, etc. Song lyrics, references to old TV shows and numerous other allusions are dropped into the narrative at various points.
+There are at least three allusions to the world of mountaineering in the book: the use of the word "benighted", often used by climbers to describe being trapped on a crag by encroaching darkness, the cruiser named Touching the Void a reference to the book of the same name by Joe Simpson and the remark by Chianese that "You don't get the tick unless you come back".
 There are also several references to The Stars My Destination by Alfred Bester, most notably the borrowed line about the vacuum of space "smelling of lemons".
 One character is named Otto Rank, presumably after the psychoanalyst.
 Seria Mau Genlicher's name is almost certainly a reference to Sarah Michelle Gellar, and at one point Kearney's partner Brian Tate reflects on watching reruns of Buffy the Vampire Slayer.

 Several of the chapters are also named after rock songs or albums.
 Agents of Fortune is an album by Blue Öyster Cult, and "Tumbling Dice" is named after the Rolling Stones song.
 In addition, the street gang who are assigned to find Ed Chianese in New Venusport are called The Skeleton Keys of the Rain, after a Bob Dylan lyric.
 The Shadow Operators, ghosts of old code who congregate in human ships, are apt to quote old song lyrics, including Joe Jackson's "Is She Really Going Out with Him?".

 There are also references to old BBC TV shows, particularly in the trash-talk exchanged between Seria Mau and the other K-Captain, Krishna Moire.
 Seria Mau, upon firing a missile at Moire's pod of ships, declares "Here's one I made earlier", a catchphrase from Blue Peter, and Moire later responds with "It's goodnight from me.
 And a fucking goodnight to you", a profane parody of one of the catchphrases of The Two Ronnies.